autocore-ai/AutowareAuto/src/perception/tracking/design/tracking_architecture.md

 8. Aggregate and transform the remaining tracks into the appropriate representation (unambiguous given the message type, i.e. transform internal track type to the track message type)

+# Description of submodules
+This section will give a high level overview of each submodule mentioned in the workflow above.
+For a more detailed description refer to the design document specific to the submodule.
+The features described for each submodules may not be implemented yet.
+This serves as the guiding light.

+## Association
+The association module receives detections from lidar, radar and camera and uses the position information from those detections to find correspondences with tracks.
+Mahalanobis distance is used to compute a correspondence score between each track and detection.
+Gating based on area, classification and euclidean distance is done to reduce the number of possible track-detection pairs for which the score has to be calculated.
+Once the scores are calculated assignment is carried out by Hungarian algorithm.
+The algorithm is modified so that it can handle cases where every detection-track pair may not have a valid score.

+## Motion model
+Multiple motion models are used for each track and the estimates from them are combined by weighting them using classification information and covariance of the states.

+## Observation update
+Observations from each sensor modality are used according to the information that they are capable of providing.
+For example, most radar sensors can only provide a position of the target and not the shape.
+So, a radar measurement is used only to update the kinematics and position information and not the shape of the track.